-As the third largest city in Ohio, Cincinnati is home to one of those casinos, the Jack Cincinnati Casino, (they like to spell it JACK).
+As the third largest city in Ohio, Cincinnati is home to one of those casinos, the Hard Rock JACK Cincinnati Casino.

 The 450,000 square foot complex sits on 23 acres in the in the northeast part of downtown, and generates over $200 million a year in gaming revenue.

 While this is the only real casino in this city of nearly 300,000, there are, in fact, horse betting tracks, video lottery terminals, and other casinos within a short drive of Cincinnati, (more on that below).

 Hard Rock at Jack Cincinnati Casino

 (Red star on map)

 Opened in the spring of 2013, this is the newest of the four Ohio casinos.

 Just to north and east of the heart of downtown, Hard Rock Cincinnati Casino is situated on the corner of Eggleston Avenue and the Central Parkway.